An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: System Description

 where the extinction parameter for clear atmosphere $\alpha_{\rm ext} (dt)$ and relative air mass ${\rm m}_{\rm R}(\theta)$ are taken from \cite{aglietti2009harnessing}.
 The solar elevation angle $\epsilon_s (dt)$ is computed for a given longitude $\xi$, latitude $\chi$ and date/time $dt$ using the solar position algorithm \cite{reda2004solar}.
-For this purpose, $\xi$ and $\chi$ are computed from north-position, east-position, and altitude of the HAPS using WGS84 Earth model.
-Moreover, the relative pressure $p_{\rm R} (H)=\frac{p_{h}}{p_0}$ at an altitude $H$ is calculated according to the international standard atmosphere (ISA) and 1976 U.S. Standard Atmosphere (USSA) \cite{united1976us}
+For this purpose, $\xi$ and $\chi$ are computed from north-position, east-position, and altitude of the HAPS using the WGS84 Earth model.
+For instance, Fig. \ref{fig:SEA} demonstrates the solar elevation angles throughout the day on summer solstice (SS) and winter solstice (WS) in the year 2023 over the WGS84 location coordinates ($22.3095^{\circ}$,$39.1047^{\circ}$).
+The positive elevation angles represent position of the sun above the horizon and vice versa.
+Solar elevation angle is the maximum at noon as anticipated, however, the difference of $44.2^{\circ}$ between maximum elevations $\epsilon_{sm}$ of SS and WS is particularly significant for self-sustaining operation throughout the year.
+The relative pressure $p_{\rm R} (H)=\frac{p_{h}}{p_0}$ at an altitude $H$ is calculated according to the international standard atmosphere (ISA) and 1976 U.S. Standard Atmosphere (USSA) \cite{united1976us}